microsoft/vscode-wiki/Running-the-Endgame.md

 ### Recovery Build

 We release a recovery build with a handful of critical fixes and translation updates a couple of days after a release.
 The candidates to be included are reviewed by the development team and assigned to the recovery milestone.
 We want to be restrictive about the included candidates.
-The mindset is "we will loose users if we do not include the fix":
+The mindset is "we will loose users if we do not include the fix".
+Here are some examples:
-- users loose data
+- data loss
 - a regression that users complain loudly about in issues or twitter
-- significant performance regressions
+- a significant performance regressions
-- issues that impact many users as indicated by telemetry data
+- the issue impacts many users as indicated by telemetry data
-- embarrassing UI glitches
+- an embarrassing UI glitch
 - critical security fixes

 #### Check list